-FIGURE 30: DISTRICT LEVEL INTERGOVERNMENTAL STRUCTURES
+FIGURE 33: DISTRICT LEVEL INTERGOVERNMENTAL STRUCTURES

-The finalisation of this model seeks to streamline these structures in order to improve communication internally and externally, whilst bringing on board sector departments in a more practical and realistic manner.
-This is to ensure that departments and other key stakeholders do not merely pay lip service to the IDP process.
+The finalisation of this model seeks to streamline these structures in order to improve communication internally and that departments and other key stakeholders do not merely pay lip service to the IDP process.

 The Cluster Model has led to the establishment of shared services in the District, which also leads to better utilisation of resources.
 Shared services are now used in the fields of Internal Audit, Performance Management, Integrated Development Planning, and Information and Communications Technology.
 This approach means that the uMgungundlovu family of Municipalities in the District are all benefitting from the availability of scarce resources and expertise within the District.